Bricktech2000/Notes/notes/persistent data structure.md

 ### git

-Git is a type of [[persistent data structure]], as every commit is appended to the end of list of commits without changing any of the previous commits
+[[version control]] software such as Git is a type of [[persistent data structure]], as every commit is appended to the end of list of commits without changing any of the previous commits

 ### blockchain